HIPERFIT/hiperfit.github.com/_posts/2012-10-12-talk-by-robert-bernecky-on-apex.md

 Bernecky is the CEO of Snake Island Research Inc, a consulting and research firm headquartered in Toronto.

-Bernecky developed APEX -- the APL Parallel Executor -- a high- performance, retargetable APL compiler for serial and parallel computers.
+Bernecky developed APEX -- the APL Parallel Executor -- a high-performance, retargetable APL compiler for serial and parallel computers.

 Bernecky holds a BA in philosophy from SUNY at Buffalo, and an MSc in